 - The application relates to a proposed redevelopment of an allocated housing site (SAP Ref: HG2-58) located in the Outer West Housing Market Characteristic Area (HMCA).
 It is considered the principle of the development has been accepted via the previously approved outline consent (18/01501/OT) which established the principle of residential development for up to 69 dwellings plus vehicular access with all further matters reserved.
-The current reserved matters application seeks to consider layout, scale, appearance and landscaping for the erection of 67 units. - The application is brought before Members for determination given two formal panel requests received from Cllr Kevin Ritchie and Cllr Andrew Carter based on associated impacts upon highway safety, appearance and design, impact upon the community and ecology considerations.
-The application for determination is based on the latest amended proposals which seek to create a scheme which features 100% build-to-rent properties, 15% of which will be affordable and off-site greenspace contribution of £25,000, secured via a deed of variation to the previous s106.
+The current reserved matters application seeks to consider layout, scale, appearance and landscaping for the erection of 67 units. - The application was initially brought before Members at the request of two ward members, Cllr Kevin Ritchie and Cllr Andrew Carter as they consider that the development would give rise to concerns affecting more than neighbouring properties, namely, upon highway safety, appearance and design, impact upon the community and ecology considerations.
+The application for determination is based on the latest amended proposals which seek to create a scheme which features 100% build-to-rent properties, 15% of which will be affordable and off-site greenspace contribution of £50,000, secured via a deed of variation to the previous s106. - The application was presented before Members on 16th February and deferred following discussions surrounding the following issues.